jessefalzone/jesse.cafe/content/blog/packard-bell-navigator/index.md

 tags = ['windows 95', 'UI', 'skeuomorphism']
 +++

-Although I've been trying to avoid OpenAI lately, I recently asked ChatGPT to help recover my dwindling memory of a computer "game" that I used to play as a stupid little kid.
-I couldn't remember the name of it.
-All I knew was that it came installed (bloatware) on our old Packard Bell running Windows 95 and that it was a virtual house in which you could go to different rooms and open various programs and utilities.
+Although I've been trying to avoid OpenAI lately, I asked ChatGPT to help recover my dwindling memory of a computer "game" that I used to play as a stupid little kid.
+I couldn't remember the name of it but I knew that it came installed (bloatware) on our old Packard Bell running Windows 95, and that it was a virtual house in which you could go to different rooms and open various programs and utilities.
 [Skeuomorphism](https://www.interaction-design.org/literature/topics/skeuomorphism)
 at its finest.